zencart/documentation/content/user/installing/permissions.md

 ### Using cPanel

+Not sure if you have cPanel?
+[Read this cPanel help page](/user/first_steps/cpanel/).

-In cPanel, you have File Manager.
+In cPanel, you have File Manager application.

 Open File Manager, and browse to the folder where you have put your Zen Cart files, and make the changes to particular files/folders as needed.